erickbytes/lofipython/content/blog/should-i-go-to-programming-school.rst

 I am currently considering `Full Stack Academy <https://www.fullstackacademy.com/>`__. and `Coding Dojo <http://www.codingdojo.com/>`__.
 There are many out there.
 CodeAcademy is a popular route as well.

 **If you want to make an app or website**, the school or the non-school route may both work.
-For the non-school route, the following languages are good places to start: *(note - not a comprehensive list, these are my picks.)*
+For the non-school route, the following languages are good places to start:

 -  Web App or Website: HTML, CSS, Python, Javascript
--  Web App or Website Framework: Flask, Django, py4web, Ruby on Rails, React
+-  Web App or Website Framework: Flask, Django, FastAPI, py4web, Ruby on Rails, React
--  iOS app: Swift plus Apple's Xcode environment, Beeware (python library)
+-  iOS app: Swift plus Apple's Xcode environment, Beeware Python library
 -  Android App: Java or Kotlin, Beeware
 -  General Coding: Python or Ruby